mjsipes/layers4/README.md

 ### My Hypothesis (Prompts & Tools)

-If you create a prompt like the following, you’ll get much more accurate recommendations.
+If I create a prompt like the following, I will get much more accurate recommendations.

 **System (example):**